BeamMW/beam/README.md

 Things that make BEAM special include:

-* Users have complete control over privacy - a user decides which information will be available and to which parties, having complete control over his personal data in accordance to his will and applicable laws.
+* Users have complete control over privacy - a user decides which information will be available and to which parties, having complete control over their personal data in accordance to their will and applicable laws.
 * Confidentiality without penalty - in BEAM confidential transactions do not cause bloating of the blockchain, avoiding excessive computational overhead or penalty on performance or scalability while completely concealing the transaction value.
 * No trusted setup required
 * Blocks are mined using Equihash Proof-of-Work algorithm.